 Our expert local guides will tell you about the terrible night that led to Roscoe “Fatty” Arbuckle’s blacklisting from the film industry.

 Learn about the ancient Mayan secrets of the Sutter building, the famous tragedies that haunt The Westin St. Francis, and the devastation and heartbreak that followed the great earthquake of 1906.
 Listen to how the city was littered with broken buildings and refugee camps for the hundreds of thousands made homeless after the earthquake.
-This act of God has literally and figuratively haunted the city for over a hundred years.
+This act of God has haunted the city for over a hundred years.

 Will You Join Us?

 Each of our guides is a local expert, extensively trained, and experienced.
 Join our San Francisco Ghosts tour and see famous sites within the historic Nob Hill neighborhood, including the Fairmont Hotel, Dennis T. Sullivan Memorial, and the secretive Union-Pacific Club.
 For large parties, we offer customized group ghost tours for a more personal, VIP experience as well as our traditional ghost walk.